camunda/blog.camunda.org/content/post/2018/06/camunda-optimize-21-released.md

 # Typeahead in variable filter

 One of the core features of Optimize are filters, that allow you to narrow down your view on the data to see only the information you are interested in.
-Especially, the variable filter is a core element there, because the variables additional that is not contained in the bpmn model itsself.
+Especially, the variable filter is a core element there, because the variables provide additional information that is not contained in the bpmn model itself.
 Since Optimize is a big data application this also results in having a huge amount of variables.
-Picking one of those variables became in those cases a challenge, becuase you had to choose your variable from a dropdown menu.
-This problem is in the past.
+Previously, all variable names were part of a dropdown, which could grow quite large when a process contains many variables.
 Now you have an input field, where you can search for the variables you are interested in and thus swiftly pick them:

 {{< figure class="main teaser no-border" src="Typeahead_VariableName.png">}}